influxdata/docs-v2/content/v2.0/collect-data/use-telegraf/auto-config/view-telegraf-config.md

 weight: 301
 ---

-The InfluxDB user interface UI allows you to view information related to a Telegraf configurations created in the UI:
+View Telegraf configuration information in the InfluxDB user interface (UI):

 1. Click **Organizations** in the left navigation menu.

     {{< nav-icon "orgs" >}}

-2. Click on the **Name** of the organization that owns the configuration you want to delete.
+2. Click the **Name** of the organization that owns the configuration you want to delete.
 3. Click the **Telegraf** tab.
-4. Hover over a configuration for to display view options.
+4. Hover over a configuration to view options.

     {{< img-hd src="/img/2-0-telegraf-config-view.png" />}}